 Activity #2: See the Lüftlmalerei in Mittenwald Old Town

-The Violin Making Museum is actually in Mittenwald’s old town (Altstadt), the spot where you can find Lüftlmalerei mural art everywhere.
+The Violin Making Museum is actually in Mittenwald’s old town (Altstadt), where you can find Lüftlmalerei mural art everywhere.

-Whenever I see photos of Altstadt, I remember the storybook that I had once when I was a kid.
+Whenever I see photos of Altstadt, I remember the storybook I once had when I was a kid.
 It’s a book about King Midas and his Golden Touch, and it’s full of pictures that looked like hand-painted images – very similar to Mittenwald’s Lüftlmalerei murals.

 I want to show it to you here, but it was given to another kid already.
 It was 20 years ago, actually… and now, I feel old!
 LOL.